Getting Started with Flutter Cartesian Chart

 Initialize chart

 Once the package has been imported, initialize the chart as a child of any widget.
-SfCartesianChart is used to render all kinds of charts which need to be plotted in Cartesian coordinates.
-Here, as we are plotting line chart, initialize SfCartesianChart widget as a child of Container widget.
+SfCartesianChart is used to render charts that are plotted in Cartesian coordinates.
+Here, as we are plotting a line chart, initialize the SfCartesianChart widget as a child of the Container widget.

 @override